craftingcity/The-Known-World/Prenotes Apr 22 24.md

 	- "Dom", Human, Experienced
 	- "Locus", Elf, Experienced

-As they travelled through the Factory, they found a group of WFM scavenging, 8 visible, but this is a full Patrol (24); heres init
+As they travelled through the Factory, they found a group of WFM scavenging, 8 visible, but this is a full Patrol (24);

 ##### INITIATIVE
-The party has surprise, and will start with Grenades
+The party has "surprise", and will start with Grenades

+22 - Operator "Dom"
 22 - Ash
+21 - Operator "Astro"
 18 - Dae Shim
+17 - Operator "Georgie"
+14 - Operator "Screw"
+14 - Operator "Locus"
 13 - Gringold
 12 - Timothius
 12 - Cucu
+11 - Operator "Bubble"

 We leave our heroes on the date of ...
 AF, as they ...